 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in consolidated financial statements and accompanying notes.
-Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, accrued research and development expenses and share-based compensation.
+Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, estimates related to revenue recognition, accrued research and development expenses, share-based compensation, right-of-use assets and lease liabilities and income taxes.
 Estimates are periodically reviewed in light of changes in circumstances, facts and experience.
+The Company bases its estimates on historical experience and other market specific or other relevant assumptions that it believes to be reasonable under the circumstances.
+Actual results could materially differ from those estimates.
 Changes in estimates are recorded in the period in which they become known.
-Actual results could differ from those estimates.